everydayrain/imagined_realities/content/blog/graylog-revised.md

 ### Introduction

-After some thought, I realized installing Graylog is sufficiently complicated that I'm revising my this post to include installation steps.
+After some thought, I realized installing Graylog is sufficiently complicated that I'm revising my original post to include installation steps.

 In this post I first outline two obstacles to be aware of in creating a VM on Proxmox for Graylog.
 I then cover the installation steps for OpenSearch, MongoDB and Graylog.
 In the final part, I offer an overview of how you can use Ansible to configure clients to send Graylog logs using rsyslog.